CubeAPM

 Known for

-Coralogix is a log-centric observability platform built for teams ingesting large telemetry volumes.
+Coralogix is a full-stack observability platform built for teams ingesting large telemetry volumes.
 It focuses on cost-efficient log routing, real-time processing, and flexible long-term archival—empowering DevOps and security teams with granular data control and pipeline observability.

 Standout Features